pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 In TiDB Cloud Data Service, you can generate one or multiple endpoints automatically in one go as follows:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
-2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Generate Endpoint**.
+2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Autogenerate Endpoint**.
 The dialog for endpoint generation is displayed.
 3. In the dialog, do the following:

     1. Select the target cluster, database, and table for the endpoint to be generated.